rwxrob/zet/README.md

 organic place to dump thoughts, not a final publication (although the idea is to use a Zettelkasten to produce such things).

+I want people to find value in this content *as is*, just don't change it and abuse it.
+Citations and quoting with attribution are 100% okay under fair-use copyright laws everywhere.
+Forking is okay as long as you make no public changes to your fork (which would be 'derivative works').
+If you see an error, submit an issue.
+Don't submit a PR (since technically a PR is illegal under 'no derivatives' clause).

 > 🤬
-> I want people to find value in this content *as is*, just don't change
-> it and abuse it.
-Citations and quoting with attribution are 100% okay
-> under fair-use copyright laws everywhere.
 >
-> I had to add my name because people are forking this repo and posting
+> People have started forking this repo and posting harassing issues and
-> harassing issues and PR requests and it might not be obvious who wrote
-> it.
-Let me be clear, making *any* change and publishing that change
+> PR requests.
+Let me be clear, making *any* public change to this repo,
-> yourself is illegal.
-This includes forking and submitting harassing
+> fork or otherwise is illegal, period.
+It doesn't even have to be
+> harassment to fit the legal definition of 'derivative work'.
+Don't
-> or satirical PRs after that PR has been rejected.
-Doing so is not only
+> risk it, even if you mean well or it's just 'a joke.'
+Doing so is not
-> against GitHub policy and copyright law, but could also be prosecuted
+> only against GitHub policy and copyright law, but could also be
-> as criminal harassment and liable depending on the changes.
+> prosecuted as criminal harassment and liable depending on the changes.
 >
 > Make no mistake, I will fucking sue your ass if you violate this legal
 > requirement even if I have to go on a fund-raising campaign to make it
 > happen.
-It takes me thousands of hours to produce this content.
+It takes me thousands of hours to produce this content and I
->
-> Whatever your intention, to troll, harass, or plagiarize, just know
+> will not put up with your shit.
+Whatever your intention, to troll,
-> that if you do create any "derivative work" getting sued will be the
+> harass, or plagiarize, just know that if you do create any "derivative
-> least of your problems.
-You've been warned.
+> work" getting sued will be the least of your problems.
+You've been
+> warned.

 Related: